gcc-mirror/gcc/gcc/config/aarch64/aarch64-simd.md

 )

-;; The intrinsic version of integer ABS must not be allowed to ;; combine with any operation with an integerated ABS step, such ;; as SABD.
+;; The intrinsic version of integer ABS must not be allowed to ;; combine with any operation with an integrated ABS step, such ;; as SABD.
 (define_insn "aarch64_abs<mode>"
   [(set (match_operand:VSDQ_I_DI 0 "register_operand" "=w")